Chavaillaz/jira-client/README.md

 - Java HTTP client (included since Java 11)
 - Apache HTTP client 5.2

+This library has been tested with a Jira instance version 8.20.

 ## Installation

 The dependency is available in maven central (see badge for version):